Modern slavery and human trafficking

 Our organisation

 Doncasters is a leading international manufacturer of high-precision alloy components.
-Our manufacturing facilities are located in Europe and the USA but we both source materials and sell into markets across the globe.
+Our manufacturing facilities are located in Europe, USA, India, Mexico and China but we both source materials and sell into markets across the globe.
 As a result, we take a global approach to dealing with modern slavery and child labour.

 Our principles